clj-kondo/clj-kondo/.github/ISSUE_TEMPLATE/bug_report.md

 **platform**

-[ Please specify which platform you are using clj-kondo on, so you can test a new binary when the issue is resolved. ]
+[ Please specify which platform you are using clj-kondo on.
+Are you using the native version of clj-kondo, or are you running it on the JVM? ]

+**editor**

+[ If applicable, please specify which editor you are using clj-kondo with and which editor plugin you are using. ]

 **problem**